amani387/newaman/README.md

 # newaman
-for the seek of practicing about git
+for the seek of practicing about git and also modification practice